 The leaves were used as wraps and applied externally as a relief for gout and aching joints.
 Furthermore, the leaves were applied on wounds and boils to relieve pain and promote healing.
 The herb does contain high amounts of tannins which might explain why the herb was considered effective in this regard.

 Northern Dock as Food

-In the past it was common to peel away the outer parts of the stem and eat the inner part.
-The stems could be eaten raw, added in soups and stews or possibly ground and used as flour.
+In the past, it was common to peel away the outer parts of the stem and eat the inner part.
+The stems could be eaten raw, added to soups and stews or possibly ground and used as flour.